joaoviictorti/shadow-rs/docs/README.md

 ## Windows Kernel Rootkit in Rust (shadow-rs) Documentation 🦀

-This documentation provides an overview of the shadow-rs rootkit project and instructions on its usage, features, and development process.
+This document presents an overview of the `shadow-rs` project, describing its features, instructions for use and details of the development process. `shadow-rs` is designed to provide an advanced set of tools for manipulating processes, threads, drivers and much more in the Windows kernel.

 ### Table of contents